AISHELL-4: An Open Source Dataset for Speech Enhancement, Separation, Recognition and Speaker Diarization in Conference Scenario: Baseline

 \subsection{Automatic Speech Recognition}

-A transformer based end to end speech recognition model~\cite{dong2018speech} with sequence to sequence architecture is employed as the backend in our system.
+A transformer based end to end speech recognition model ~\cite{dong2018speech} with sequence to sequence architecture is employed as the backend in our system.
 Here, a 2-layer 2D CNN is firstly applied to reduce the input frame rate, followed by a 8-layer transformer encoder and 6-layer transformer decoder.
 The multi-head self-attention layer contains 8 heads with 512 dimensions and the inner dimension of the feed forward network is 1024.
 The model is trained with joint CTC and cross-entropy objective function~\cite{watanabe2017hybrid} to accelerate the convergence of the training.
-Beam size is set to 24 during the beam search decoding.
+The beam size is set to 24 during the beam search decoding.

 The training data is composed of two parts: simulated and real-recorded data.
-For simulated data, the clean speech data comes from AISHELL-1, aidatatang\_200zh and Primewords~\footnote{http://www.openslr.org/47/}, while noise, RIRs and SNR are same as that of the front-end model.
-We simulate 768 and 97 hours single-speaker single-channel data as training and development set, respectively.
+For simulated data, the clean speech data comes from AISHELL-1, aidatatang\_200zh and Primewords~\footnote{http://www.openslr.org/47/}, while noise, RIRs and SNR are the same as that of the front-end model.
+We combine the simulated and original data to form 768 and 97 hours single-speaker single-channel data as training and development set, respectively.
 For real-recorded data, we select the non-overlapped part of the training set of AISHELL-4 according to the ground-truth segmentation information, which consists of 63 hours data for model training only.

-The frame length and hop size of STFT are set to 25 and 10 ms. We utilize 80 dimensional log-fbank features with utterance-wise mean variance normalization as the input feature and we apply SpecAugment~\cite{park2019specaugment} for data augmentation.
+The frame length and hop size of STFT are set to 25 and 10 ms. We utilize 80 dimensional log-fbank features with utterance-wise mean variance normalization as the input feature and we apply SpecAugment ~\cite{park2019specaugment} for data augmentation.
 We train the model for a maximum of 50 epochs with the Adam optimizer.
 The warm-up and decay learning rate scheduler with a peak value of $10^{-4}$ is adopted, where the warm-up steps is set to 25,000.